cert-manager/website/content/en/docs/faq/troubleshooting.md

 $ kubectl describe clusterissuer <ClusterIssuer name>
 ```

-These will allow you to to get any error messages regarding accounts or network issues with your issuer.
+These will allow you to get any error messages regarding accounts or network issues with your issuer.

 ### 4. ACME Troubleshooting
 ACME (e.g. Let's Encrypt) issuers have 2 additional resources inside cert-manager: `Orders` and `Challenges`.